marizethpb/Massachussets-General-Hospital-Dashboard/SCHEMA.md

 ![image](https://github.com/user-attachments/assets/7ec59711-a15b-4ad7-8a21-6649e8372bdb)

 - Calendar Table.
 I created a date table for faster querying and to bridge the encounter and procedures table.
 - Periods Table.
-I created custom date slicer do I need another table for filtering the calendar table aside from needing a reference column for slicer dropdown.
+I created custom date slicer as I need another table for filtering the calendar table aside from needing a reference column for slicer dropdown.